christienetto/mpvssh/README.md

 # mpvssh 🎥🎶

-**mpvssh** is a self-hosted media control app that gives you full control over your media player via SSH.
+**mpvssh** is a self-hosted mpv control app that gives you full control over your media player via SSH.
 With a sleek interface powered by **Expo Go** and a backend written in **Go**, you can easily play, pause, skip, rewind, and adjust the volume of your media.
 Additionally, you can execute custom terminal commands and explore available movies — just click to play!

 ---